sylvaticus/juliatutorial/dataframes.md

 ## Manage NA values
 * The NA value is simply `NA`
 * `complete_cases!(df)` or `complete_cases(df)` select only rows without NA values (you can specify on which columns you want to apply this filter with `complete_cases!(df[[:col1,:col2]])`)
+* Within an operation (e.g. a sum) you can use `dropna()` in order to skip NA values before the operation take place.

 ## Split-Apply-Combine strategy